Computer Science, Electrical and Computer Engineering

 All MITRE projects are conducted at the Mitre-Bedford center in Bedford, MA.
 Students commute from WPI to Bedford by bus.
 Only U.S. citizens can be considered for this program.

-MITRE provides project opportunities for Electrical and Computer Engineering majors.
+MITRE provides project opportunities for Electrical and Computer Engineering and Computer Science majors.
 Most students begin with a paid internship at MITRE during the summer before their project work commences.
 The internship enables students to perform background research in their project areas and liaise with MITRE company mentors.

 During A-Term students work full-time for approximately eight weeks, from late August through mid-October.
 WPI provides daily transportation from campus to Bedford at no cost to student participants.
 Each team works with a company-designated mentor and WPI faculty advisor.
 Project work concludes with an MQP report and formal presentation at MITRE.